pingkee/telebot-user-arm64/readme.md

 ### Step 1.
 Serving a LLM
 1. Download Ollama docker image and transfer it to your VM
-2. Download a copy of the docker-compose.yml file for ollama (you can use the one below)
+2. Download a copy of the `docker-compose.yml` file for ollama (you can use the one below)
 3. exec into your vm to pull the model or point your volume to a external folder

 ### Step 2.
 Serving qdrant
 1. Download qdrant docker image and transfer it to your VM
-2. Download a copy of the docker-compose.yml file for qdrant (you can use the one below)
+2. Download a copy of the `docker-compose.yml` file for qdrant (you can use the one below)
 4.

 ### Step 2.
 Serving qdrant
 1. Configure `docker-compose-telebot.yml`
 2. Download the a embedding model and point your model folder.
 You can use the `download_EmbModel.py` file to pull the model to the emb_model
 3. inset data to the vector database using `data_insertion.py`
+4. ensure the `userbot_session.session` file is in the save folder as the `docker-compose-telebot.yml` file

 ### sample docker-compsoe.yml for ollama and qdrant
 ```